 When a person suffers an injury as the result of a rideshare driver’s negligence, it can be very confusing for the injured party to hold the negligent party accountable.
 Ridesharing companies frequently refuse to pay claims in which their drivers were not transporting passengers, and many businesses will claim that they are free from any civil liability because such drivers are independent contractors.

 If you sustained serious injuries or your loved one was killed in a crash caused by a ridesharing driver, it is in your best interest to seek legal representation as soon as possible.
-Germain Law Group represents clients injured in car accidents in Manatee County, Pinellas County, St. Lucie County, Charlotte County, Hillsborough County, and several other surrounding areas.
+Germain Law Group, P.A. represents clients injured in car accidents in Manatee County, Pinellas County, St. Lucie County, Charlotte County, Hillsborough County, and several other surrounding areas.

 Michael B. Germain is an experienced personal injury attorney in Tampa who will work tirelessly to get you the compensation you need and deserve for medical bills, lost wages, and other damages.
 You can have our lawyer provide a complete evaluation of your case as soon as you call (813) 835-8888 to schedule a free, confidential consultation.